ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - CRYPTOPP_PATH

-        For Armada37x0 only, use this parameter tp point to Crypto++ source code directory, which is required for building WTP image tool.
+        For Armada37x0 only, use this parameter to point to Crypto++ source code directory.
+If this option is specified then Crypto++ source code in CRYPTOPP_PATH directory will be automatically compiled.
+Crypto++ library is required for building WTP image tool.
+Either CRYPTOPP_PATH or CRYPTOPP_LIBDIR with CRYPTOPP_INCDIR needs to be specified for Armada37x0.

+- CRYPTOPP_LIBDIR

+        For Armada37x0 only, use this parameter to point to the directory with compiled Crypto++ library.
+By default it points to the CRYPTOPP_PATH.

+- CRYPTOPP_INCDIR

+        For Armada37x0 only, use this parameter to point to the directory with header files of Crypto++ library.
+By default it points to the CRYPTOPP_PATH.

 For example, in order to build the image in debug mode with log level up to 'notice' level run